 National Fossil Day is celebrated annually on the Wednesday of the second full week in October.
-This year’s celebration is on October 12 and it's a great time to share your love of beach fossils—and the paleontologists who excavate them.
+It's a great time to share your love of beach fossils—and the paleontologists who excavate them.
 No matter where you live, or whether you like collecting fossils on beaches, lakes, rivers, or streams, here are some fun ways to celebrate these time capsules.

 Head to the beach and grab some fossils